handihealth/c4h_livecode/docs/asthma/asthma_diary_tech_tasks.md

 ###E. Retrieve a single Asthma Diary Encounter composition

-We will use the results of the previous query to retrieve one of the compositions via its compositionId
+We will use the results of the previous query to retrieve one of the compositions via its ''compositionId''.

 #####Call: Returns the specified Composition in FLAT JSON format.
 ````